 “I realize what I said was wrong.
 It hurt you.
 That wasn’t what I meant to do.
 I will not make insensitive comments about your family again.”

 After you have used one or more of these methods of apology, come right out and ask for forgiveness.
 She may not be able to give it in the moment you are asking, but by putting that request out there, it gets her mind focused on doing that, even if she is not ready right now.
 You can also ask her specifically, “What can I do to get you to forgive me?”
 Again this gets her mind focusing on a positive future, and redirects her attention from what you have done wrong, and onto what you can do right next time.
 Here are a couple of examples of how to apologize by asking for forgiveness.

 “I am sincerely sorry and ask you to forgive me.”
 Or “I know you are hurt.
 But can you ever forgive me?” or “I blew it.
 Can you forgive me?”

-The bigger person will apologize first and be a good role model for the other. are more likely to apologize quickly if we trust that our partner consistently does the same.
+The bigger person will apologize first and be a good role model for the other.
+We are more likely to apologize quickly if we trust that our partner consistently does the same.
 Remember, whatever you are fighting about is probably not even going to matter a year from now, so why not get busy apologizing, and get back to loving right now!

-We offer brief coaching sessions to help couples identify what they need to do to get their love lives back on track.
+We offer coaching sessions to help couples identify what they need to do to get their love lives back on track.
 Give us a shout!

 Go From The Art Of Apology to Advice For Men